symfony/symfony-docs/form/create_custom_field_type.rst

     recommended to use instead the ``buildView()`` method.

 ``getParent()``
+    If your custom type is based on another type (i.e. they share some functionality) add this method to return the fully-qualified class name of that original type.
+Do not use PHP inheritance for this.
-    It returns a form type class name that is defined as the parent.
-All the other form type methods will be called with this parent type, and all its type extensions, before calling the ones defined in your custom type.
+    Symfony will call all the form type methods (``buildForm()``, ``buildView()``, etc.) of the parent type and it will call all its type extensions before calling the ones defined in your custom type.

-    By default, all classes extend the ``AbstractType`` class, which defines the ``FormType`` as the parent type.
+    By default, the ``AbstractType`` class returns the generic :class:`Symfony\\Component\\Form\\Extension\\Core\\Type\\FormType`
+    type, which is the root parent for all form types in the Form component.

 Defining the Form Type
 ~~~~~~~~~~~~~~~~~~~~~~